-- Impacts the integrity, security or confidentiality of the national curriculum assessments. - Could lead to results that do not reflect pupils' unaided work. - Could lead to access arrangements, additional time or special consideration being incorrectly applied.
+- Impacts the integrity, security or confidentiality of the national curriculum assessments. - Could lead to results that do not reflect pupils' unaided work. - [KS2 only] Could lead to access arrangements, additional time or special consideration being incorrectly applied.

-Reports of maladministration will be sent to the national curriculum assessments helpline by calling 0300 303 3013 or emailing assessments@education.gov.uk.
+Reports of maladministration will be sent to the national curriculum assessments helpline by calling 0300 303 3013 or emailing STA.maladministration@education.gov.uk.

-• 9.
-Receiving and storing test materials
+9. Receiving and storing test materials